Master of Science Degree in Demography

 - A graduate degree from a regionally accredited U.S. institution, or a comparable degree from an international institution; and

-- Test scores from a nationally standardized graduate admission test which is acceptable for the program to which the applicant is applying; and
+- Test scores from a nationally standardized graduate admission test may be required; and

 - An English proficiency exam for those applicants whose native language is not English.